graphql-dotnet/graphql-dotnet/docs2/site/docs/migrations/migration5.md

 dictionaries (such as `Dictionary<TKey, TValue>`) are thread-safe for read-only operations.
 Also you can access these extensions from validation rules via `ValidationContext.Extensions`.

-### 3. `IGraphQLRequestReader` interface to support JSON deserialization
+### 3. `IGraphQLSerializer` interface to support JSON deserialization

-`IGraphQLRequestReader.ReadAsync` is implemented by the `GraphQL.SystemTextJson` and `GraphQL.NewtonsoftJson` libraries.
+`IGraphQLSerializer.ReadAsync` is implemented by the `GraphQL.SystemTextJson` and `GraphQL.NewtonsoftJson` libraries.
 It supports deserialization of any type, with special support for the `GraphQLRequest` class.
 It also supports deserializing to a `IList<GraphQLRequest>`, which will deserialize multiple requests or